-Travellers planning to visit Kazakhstan are advised to confirm with their local Kazakh embassy whether they will need to obtain a visa or not, and if so, which one.
+Travellers planning to visit Kazakhstan are advised to confirm with their local Kazakhstani embassy whether they will need to obtain a visa or not, and if so, which one.
 Those that do require a visa to enter Kazakhstan will be faced with a daunting list of the various visa categories available, so it's always best to do a bit of research to make sure one is applying for the correct visa.

-Visitors visas for Kazakhstan
+Visitor visas for Kazakhstan

-F1 Tourist Visa
+B12 Tourist Visa

-G1 Private Visa
+B10 Private Visit Visa

-Family reunion visas
+Family reunion visas for Kazakhstan

-M2 Work Visa
+M1 Work Visa